pedro-nunez/latex-templates/README.md

 ## About the preamble

-- Trying to minimize packages included by default, but still including a "bare minimum" that allows to do the stuff that I consider essential.
-What each of them does is explained as a comment in the tex file.
-They include
+- Tries to minimize packages included by default, but still including a "bare minimum" that allows one to do the (arguably) essential stuff.
+They are listed and explained below.
+In the case of **Script** and **Beamer**, the preamble contains a few extra appearance-related packages as well.
-  - fontenc and inputenc,
-  - the AMS packages,
-  - tikz-cd,
-  - enumitem,
-  - float,
-  - hyperref,
-  - cleverref.
 - Doesn't contain personal macros by default.
 - Does contain author and title information by default.

+### \usepackage[T1]{fontenc}

+This uses 8-bit font encoding (with 256 glyphs) instead of the default 7-bit font encoding (with 128 glyphs).
+For example...